HomeBangladeshGovTechNow right time to create digital talent: Palak

 At the summit, State Minister for Bangladesh Junaid Ahmed Palak said the country’s current information and communication technology sector revenue is 1 billion.
 Bangladesh ranks second in the world in freelancing.

-To make the country's IT sector more prosperous, 39 high-tech parks are being set up across the country.
+To make the country’s sector more prosperous, 39 high-tech parks are being set up across the country.

 Specialized labs are being set up in 135 universities across the country to make students proficient in frontier technology in the face of the Fourth Industrial Revolution.